garvin6372/property-listing/README.md

 ## Overview

-**Skyline Property Listing** (also known as Skyvera Listings) is a comprehensive real estate platform that enables users to browse properties in Dubai and London, submit inquiries, request valuations, and provides a powerful admin dashboard for complete property lifecycle management.
+**Skyvera Property Listing** (also known as Skyvera Listings) is a comprehensive real estate platform that enables users to browse properties in Dubai and London, submit inquiries, request valuations, and provides a powerful admin dashboard for complete property lifecycle management.

 ### Key Highlights